 The University of Illinois Cancer Center, along with partners UI Health and Wellness House, is committed to providing excellent cancer care to all patients from diagnosis through treatment.
 Because each patient is unique, we offer a variety of support services to provide personalized and quality care.

 Wellness House at Mile Square

-You do not need to be a UI Cancer Center or UI Health patient to receive programs offered at Wellness House, which include:
+You do not need to be a University of Illinois Cancer Center or UI Health patient to receive programs offered at Wellness House, which include: